Environmental Management

 SHIMZ Beyond Zero 2050

 The Shimizu Group has formulated our environmental vision under the title of SHIMZ Beyond Zero 2050.
-We have defined the sustainable society we are aiming for in that vision as a zero-carbon society, a resource recycling society and symbiotic society.
+We have defined the sustainable society we are aiming for in that vision as a zero-carbon society, a material circulation society and symbiotic society.
 We have stated that we are aiming to proactively provide positive environmental value to our customers and society in addition to eliminating the negative impact from our activities by 2050 (Beyond Zero).

 SHIMZ Beyond Zero 2050